elcicd/el-CICD-docs/tutorial.md

 This was tested using the above minimum specs, but note that more is always better.  el-CICD was developed with 16vCPUs and 96GB RAM in a small homelab.

-This tutorial does not setup a scanner component, and the default code executes non-functional code scan during the build.
+This tutorial does not setup a scanner component, and the default code executes a non-functional code scan during all builds.
 This will need to be implemented by the user when put into production.

 The user will also need sudo privileges to the machine running this tutorial.

 ## Install and Setup CodeReady Containers (CRC)
 Optional.
-If you have a working OKD or OpenShift cluster, then you may skip this step.
+If you have a working OKD or OpenShift cluster you can use as a lab, then you may skip this step.
+Do not try run this tutorial on a production cluster; i.e. a cluster being actively used by developers or used to run applications in production.

 ### Download CRC and Deploy Key
 Download CRC from [here](https://developers.redhat.com/products/codeready-containers/overview).
 Registration will be required, but it's free.
-There is no equivalent of this product for OKD at this time.

 Copy the downloads a tar.xz file and the pull secret into the directory where you wish to install CRC and extract the tar file.